herreramaxi/MH_SSSM/README.md

 * The table located on the botton of the page will display the last trade together with previous trades.
 ##### Dashboard
 <img src="https://github.com/herreramaxi/MH_SSSM/blob/main/resources/DashboardWIthAnnotations.png" alt="DashboardWIthAnnotations" width="400" height="300">

+## How to clean in-memory data
+For testing purpose it is possible to clean/delete all the in-memory data, which includes trades and last prices.
+On the top right corner, clicks on "delete icon" and confirm the operation in dialog.

 ## How to run the test cases
 1. Download or clone repository